 Corporate Bonds vs Government Bonds

-Corporate bonds are riskier than U.S. governments bonds, which are often called “risk-free” as they are government-backed.
+Corporate bonds are riskier than U.S. government bonds, which are often called “risk-free” as they are government-backed.

-The spread on the corporate and government bonds yields are frequently graphed against the other – i.e. to measure the yield in excess of the risk-free rate.
+The spread on the corporate and government bonds yields are frequently graphed against each other – i.e. to measure the yield in excess of the risk-free rate.